-Pituitary tumor, these days, is often an incidental finding on an MRI of CT scan of the brain done for some other medical reason.
-Let me first explain what is pituitary gland, what is its normal function, before I dive into the pituitary tumor.
+These days a Pituitary Tumor is often an incidental finding on an MRI or CT scan of the brain done for some other medical reason.

-Pituitary gland is a small structure, the size of a pea, located in the under surface of the brain.
+The Pituitary gGland is a small structure, the size of a pea, located in the under surface of the brain.
 A pituitary gland is essential for a person to live.
 It controls the function of most endocrine glands (hormone producing glands) in the body.

 The Pituitary gland controls the function of other endocrine glands by secreting several important hormones including: